nikoizelin/nikoizelin/README.txt

-- 👋 Hi, I’m @nikoizelin
+- 👋 Hi, I’m @nikoizelin;
-- 👀 I’m interested in volleyball and software engineering
+- 👀 I’m interested in volleyball and software engineering;
-- 🌱 I’m currently learning to develop new Alexa Skills
+- 🌱 I’m currently learning ""
-- 💞️ I’m looking to collaborate on new websites.
+- 💞️ I’m looking to collaborate on new websites;
-- 📫 How to reach me on instagram: @nikoizelin
+- 📫 How to reach me on instagram: @nikoizelin;

 <!---
 nikoizelin/nikoizelin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.